fivdi/pigpio/README.md

 npm install pigpio
 ```

-If you're using io.js v3 or Node.js v4 and seeing lots of compile errors when
+If you're using io.js v3 or Node.js v4 or higher and seeing lots of compile
-installing pigpio, it's very likely that gcc/g++ 4.8 or higher are not
+errors when installing pigpio, it's very likely that gcc/g++ 4.8 or higher are
-installed.
+not installed.
 See
 [Node.js v4 and native addons](https://github.com/fivdi/onoff/wiki/Node.js-v4-and-native-addons)
 for details.